 Before hitting the road, check the Alaska Department of Transportation website for current construction projects, road closures or detours, and any weather concerns.

-Not exaggerating in the slightest, youβll probably want to stop every 5-10 minutes on the drive from Anchorage to Seward β there are that many things to see!Β
+Not exaggerating in the slightest, you’ll probably want to stop every 5-10 minutes on this drive—there are that many things to see!
+That’s one of the main reasons why driving is such a popular option for how to get from Anchorage to Seward.

-What really surprised us is that some of the most impressive stops are barely south of Anchorage.
-With that in mind, you may have to βbudgetβ your stops and plan them out in advance if youβre short on time (speaking from experience hereβ¦).Β
+What really surprised us is that some of the most spectacular views are barely south of Anchorage.
+With that in mind, you may have to “budget” your stops and plan them out in advance if you’re short on time (speaking from experience here…).

 - McHugh Creek Recreation Area – small 20-foot waterfall and picnic area a short distance from the parking lot

-- Beluga Point – fantastic viewpoint of the Turnagain Arm and, as the name implies, occasionally belugas!
+- Beluga Point – fantastic viewpoint of the Turnagain Arm and, as the name implies, occasionally beluga whales!
 The best time to spot them is July and August.

 - Bird Creek Access – from July through September, this is one of the best spots to watch silver salmon running

-- Girdwood – home of Alaska’s only proper ski resort, Alyeska.
-Depending on season, ride the Alyeska tram, do some hiking (Virgin Creek Falls is a waterfall hike that requires less than 20 minutes!), or hit the slopes!
-Girdwood is also a great place to fuel up and grab some road trip snacks.
+- Girdwood – home of Alaska’s only real ski resort, Alyeska.
+Ride the Alyeska tram, do some hiking (Virgin Creek Falls takes you to a waterfall in less than 20 minutes!), or hit the slopes!
+Girdwood is also great for fueling up and grabbing road trip snacks.

-- Alaska Wildlife Conservation Center – see bears, moose, eagles, elk, porcupines, wolves, and more at this non-profit that houses sick, injured, and otherwise vulnerable wild animals.
-The center is at Milepost 79 off the Seward Highway, about 50 miles into the route from Anchorage to Seward.Β Β
+- Alaska Wildlife Conservation Center – see bears, moose, eagles, elk, porcupines, wolves, and more at this non-profit that houses sick, injured, and rescued wild animals.
+It’s at Milepost 79 off the Seward Highway, about 50 miles into the route from Anchorage to Seward.

-- Portage Glacier/Portage Valley – an outdoor enthusiasts’ playground just across the highway from the wildlife conservation center, with endless things to see and do.
-Hike or bike the 5-mile Trail of Blue Ice, watch the salmon run, take a boat tour across Portage Lake to see the glacier up-close, or camp overnight
+- Portage Glacier/Portage Valley – an outdoor enthusiasts’ playground just across the highway from the wildlife conservation center.
+Hike or bike the 5-mile Trail of Blue Ice, watch the salmon run, take a boat across Portage Lake to see the glacier up-close, or camp overnight

 - Anton Anderson Memorial Tunnel – drive North America’s longest combined vehicle-train tunnel, near Whittier